alokiimtgn/python-poc/README.md

 # python-poc
 This repository contains basic demo codes of python for creating python API using <b>sqlite</b> Database.
+The Endpoints of various APIs are as following.

 <b>Get All Books(GET) : </b>
 http://localhost:5000/api/v1/resources/books/all